ChaoranHu/smam/README.md

 install.packages("smam")
 ```

-Note: The first way need your computer have development tools, but can help you follow the newest version from my github.
+Note: The first way allows you to access to the most recent version of this package but it also requires development toolbox.
 This package includes Cpp and C codes, so you need a CPP compiler (for mac, you can use Xcode, which can be installed from Apple Store).
-Also, this package use GNU GSL, so you also need to install GNU GSL first.
-If you do not have these tools, please use second way to install from CRAN.
+Also, this package uses GNU GSL, so you need to install GNU GSL first.
+If you do not have these tools, you could use second way to install from CRAN.

 * Run `library(smam)` to load in R.